-In fact, you can play any genres of music with any types of electric guitar.
+In fact, you can play any genre of music with any type of electric guitar.
 There’s no need to limit yourselves with some specific music genre playing guitars.

-Let’s just focus on which tones and sound you like.
+Let’s just focus on which tones and sounds you like.
 For instance, you like bright clean tones or dark, deep tones.

 If a guitar is popular with specific genres of music, it’s just a way for you to guess what kinds of sound it offers and vice versa.

 How Much Should A Beginner pay for a guitar?

 Many people buy an electric guitar or a guitar pack for $100 – $150 from Amazon, Walmart or some big stores.